hashicorp/actions-go-build/docs/development.md

 ### Example Code

 The example code in the readme is real, working code that we run on every push.
 This ensures that it doesn't go out of date.
+Some of the examples are also directly included in the readme.

 [`.github/workflows/example.yml`](.github/workflows/example.yml)
 and